Creating a Culture of Calling

 What is C3?

 We’re Creating Cultures of Calling with 24 churches from eight denominations throughout the United States in a hub for innovation around the theme of “calling” and known as the C3 Initiative.
 Teams from our C3 churches work with Vibrant Faith Coaches to “Create a Culture of Calling” in their churches over the span of three years.
-We’ve been at this for a year together.
-You can see some of the programs and activities of the churches at C3 Project Online: C3projectonline.org
+We are in our second year together and continue to learn amazing new insights.

 Here’s what we’re discovering: